 The Bedhoppers is one of the most established British swinging podcasts running.
 Simon and Carolyn, known as Mr and Mrs H, have been sharing their experiences since 2018, building an archive of 200+ episodes that cover the realities of the UK swinging scene with unusual consistency and honesty.
+The show is firmly rooted in the swinging lifestyle and does not cross into polyamory territory.

 What to expect